-Setareh NAJFAR-NAHVI started her violin studies at the Tehran Conservatory and was a member of the Tehran Radio Orchestra and the Tehran Symphony Orchestra from 1978 to 1983.
+Setareh NAJFAR-NAHVI started her violin studies at the Tehran Conservatory.
+At the age of 13, she was awarded a scholarship in the USA, which she could not accept for family reasons, by a jury consisting of members of the "Jascha Heifetz Institute".
+She was a member of the Tehran Radio Orchestra and the Tehran Symphony Orchestra from 1978 to 1983.

 From 1984 onwards she continued her concert violin studies at the Music University of Vienna in the class of Prof. Michael Schnitzler, at that time first concertmaster of the Wiener Symphoniker.